drewsamsen/sr-cards-api/docs/decks.md

 ## Implementation Notes

 - Deck names must be unique per user
-- Slugs are automatically generated from the deck name
+- Slugs are automatically generated from the deck name when a deck is created
+- Slugs can be manually updated when updating a deck
 - The `updated_at` timestamp is automatically updated when a deck is modified
 - API responses use camelCase for property names (JavaScript convention)
 - Database uses snake_case for column names (PostgreSQL convention)